 After agreeing to take a drive into the hills with Nix at the end of last month, the victim said Nix kissed her, but then she became scared and demanded she be taken home.
 A few days later, after exchanging more electronic correspondence, they arranged another meeting and Nix picked up the girl and headed out toward Navajo Dam, the arrest affidavit states.

 That was when the first of several sexual encounters the pair would have took place, according to police documents.
-This sexual relationship is believed to have lasted until Saturday, July 14, when the victim decided to put an end to it.

 When asked why the girl eventually contacted police, Truby said that her friends and family members successfully persuaded her of the criminal nature of the exchanges.